Well-being

 Toxic positivity is tricky at times.

-The benefits of positivity, backed by science, is that positivity improves well-being.
+The benefit of positivity, backed by science, is that positivity improves well-being.

 Hopefully, this post helps you understand the difference between positivity and toxic positivity and how to prevent it.